Digit112/Web-Quiz/README.md

 Therefore, when interpreting an implicit QuestionGroup, which must either be a QuestionList or QuestionGroupList, if the construct is a valid QuestionList and all questions are in embedded-explicit form, **it is also a valid QuestionGroupList** because **All of the embedded-explicit Question objects are also valid implicit QuestionGroup objects**.
 Therefore it is ambiguous whether the outermost QuestionGroup has questions or groups for children...
 Of course, such constructs are always interpreted as QuestionList objects.

-Therefore, if a QuestionGroup is being written in implicit form, which has QuestionGroup(s) for children, but which has no children which are not also valid Question objects, then at least one child must be written in explicit or embedded-explicit form.
+Therefore, if a QuestionGroup is being written in implicit form, which has QuestionGroup(s) for children, but which has no children which are not also valid Question objects, then the group itself or at least one child must be written in explicit or embedded-explicit form.
 Here is a minimal example:
 ```
 {"my_label": {
 	"innerkey": {"answer": "a"}